 Some tags may be used to deals with values tokens.
 Value tokens must have the value flag set:

 '''

 require TOKEN_CONDITION [?]

 '''

-Requirements on value tokens, having at least one condition met on the line is mandatory if the current token is defined.
+Requirements on value tokens, having at least one condition evaluates to true on the line is mandatory if the current token is defined.

 '''

 provide TOKEN=value

 '''